Hejre Field, Denmark

-The Hejre oil and gas field is located in central part of the North Sea.
+The Hejre oil and gas field is located in the central part of the North Sea.
 It lies 300km away from the Danish coast in License 5/98 at a water depth of 70m.

 DONG Energy is the operator of the field and holds a 60% interest in the field.
 Bayerngas Norge holds the remaining 40% interest.
-The partners are investing $1.6bn in the development of Hejre.
-The field is expected to come online in 2015.

 Discovery of the Danish oil and gas field